Yuta Murakoshi: BLADE FC

 Yuta Murakoshi took part in the 2015 BLADE FC 55 kg tournament.
 In the quarterfinals, Murakoshi faced Yu Wor.Wanchai, and won the bout by unanimous decision.
 In the semifinals he fought Taiki Naito, but would in turn lose a unanimous decision.

 Return to RISE

 Returning to RISE, Murakoshi went on a three fight winning streak.
 He won a split decision against Itto, and scored (T)KO wins over Tomo Arimatsu and Eisaku Ogasawara.

 Murakoshi fought a rematch with Tenshin Nasukawa for the RISE Bantamweight title in September 2016.
 Nasukawa won the fight by majority decision.

 After his failed title bid, Murakoshi won his next four fights.
 He first won a unanimous decision against Norihisa Isencho during J-NETWORK 20th Anniversary～2nd.
 He then won a majority decision against Masahide Kudo during RISE 118.
 Afterwards, Murakoshi fought Shunta during Big Bang's ISEHARA event, and won the fight by unanimous decision.
-The last win of this four fight winning streak came against Ryusei Ashizawa, whome he defeated by majority decision.
+The last win of this four fight winning streak came against Ryusei Ashizawa, whom he defeated by majority decision.